The Antique Studebaker Club

 Rockne Registry Update

-Two Rockne owners account for three “interestingly” modified cars (that is, other than being modified into hot rods or customs)—they have cars that have not remained “all together” as they were intended originally, but nevertheless are still “pure” Rocknes: a roadster with a “65” frame, wheels and engine, fitted with a “10” body and fenders; a Deluxe 4-door Sedan with a “65” body mounted on a “10” chassis and engine; and a roadster having a “65” body, a different “65” engine and a “10” frame/chassis.
+Two Rockne owners account for three “interestingly” modified cars (that is, other than being modified into street rods or customized)—they have cars that have not remained “all together” as they were intended originally, but nevertheless are still “pure” Rocknes: a roadster with a “65” frame, wheels and engine, fitted with a “10” body and fenders; a Deluxe 4-door Sedan with a “65” body mounted on a “10” chassis and engine; and a roadster having a “65” body, a replacement “65” engine and a “10” frame/chassis.

-For further information about Rocknes—particularly if you have one or more and are not in contact with the Registry—please contact the undersigned.
+For further information about Rocknes—particularly if you have one (or more) and are not in contact with the Registry—please contact:

 The ROCKNE Registry